-In the last few years Canada has emerged as the most preferred destination to settle as a permanent resident.
-It is not only one of the easiest countries to get a PR visa, but also a perfect place to live and work.
+In the last few years, Canada has emerged as the most preferred destination to settle as a permanent resident.
+It is one of the easiest countries to get a PR visa and a perfect place to live and work.

-Although, it is permanent, however, the validity of the Canadian PR visa is 5 years.
-The PR visa is not Canadian citizenship; however, it provides with you the pathway to becoming a Citizen of Canada.
+Although, it is permanent, however, the validity of the Canadian PR visa is five years.
+The PR visa is not Canadian Citizenship; however, it provides with you the pathway to becoming a Citizen of Canada.

 How to apply for Canadian PR from India?(Podcast)